 With the upgrade of the trench disposal system to incorporate a reticulated discharge to the small coastal stream (Figures 1 and 2), consent conditions required monitoring of the receiving waters of the Tasman Sea, beyond the designated mixing zone with the coastal stream (Figure 5; see consent special condition 10).
-This additional monitoring commenced in June 2005 following completion of the upgrade and has continued to date with monitoring performed on three occasions during the current period.
+This additional monitoring commenced in June 2005 following completion of the upgrade and has continued to date with monitoring performed on four occasions during the current period.

-Coastal bacteriological water quality monitoring at Middleton Bay and Opunake Beach was continued during the summer recreational period with no additional monitoring necessary as there was no usage of the ocean outfall over this period.
+Coastal bacteriological water quality monitoring at Middleton Bay and Opunake Beach was continued during the summer recreational period with no additional monitoring necessary in relation to usage of the ocean outfall over this period although one extra survey was required at Middleton Bay in relation to a localised sewage incident (see Section 2.6).
 Shellfish tissue bacteriological monitoring at two sites in the vicinity of the ocean outfall discharge to Middleton Bay (Figure 5) was curtailed during the 2004-2005 monitoring period due to damage to cages, loss of shellfish and difficulty with retrieval of samples, which severely limited the value of this form of monitoring.
 This action was also consistent with the anticipated very infrequent use of the ocean outfall following the consented requirements for reticulation upgrade which were completed in late 2006.